jonnyweatherly/aajonusnet/md/QNA/Q&A Of March 18, 2012.md

 Q: High chicken. [unintelligible]

-A: When I used to go to the movie theater...
+A: When I used to go to the movie theater, I would take high meat.

-Q: Yeah, I told you.
-I told you.

-A: I would take high meat.
 I mean high chicken.
 And you know how rank that smells.
 Well, the reason I did it was because everybody was using these perfumes and colognes with formaldehyde in them.
 And I couldn't go into a movie theater anymore.
 If I wanted to go to a movie theater, I would take my chicken legs.
 And I mean they would be rank.
 I'd leave them out the day before.
 They were already high in the refrigerator.
 And they would just be so bad.
 And I like that smell now.
 I like the smell.
 And I would pull that out, and you just...
 Two rows in front, all the way on the side, and two rows in back.
 Clear out.
 They see me eating the stinky...
 I mean they...
 Well, I was reported one time.

 Q: Of course.